 On the North Shore, you'll find beautiful soft white sand beaches lined with palm trees and picture-perfect vistas.
 These beaches have been protected from development as part of the United States' national park system.
 The south shore features some beaches that are equally spectacular in a fundamentally different way -- rugged shoreline with unique rock formations that are great for picture-taking.
 Some of the best beaches for snorkeling and solitude are found on the eastern end of the island.
 Finally, the west coast is home to several small beaches, including the one located in the heart of Cruz Bay, featuring great restaurants and beach bars intermingled with coconut palms and seagrapes.

-A nice beach where snorkeling is popular is Salomon Bay Beach.
+If you are wanting to snorkel, a place with that option is Salomon Bay Beach.
 This hidden away beach is accessible from two different points.
 The first takes you on a mile walk along the Lind Point Trail from a parking lot at the edge of Cruz Bay.

 Scott Beach: Scott Beach features a shallow, sandy shore with sea grass typically teeming with turtles and rays.
 If you've got your snorkeling equipment on hand, you'll have a lot of fun here.

 |Caneel Bay||1.0 mi.
 North-Northeast of Downtown Cruz Bay||West|

 |Cinnamon Bay||2.6 mi.
 Northeast of Central downtown Cruz Bay||North West|